AleCandido/gpu/original-investigation/README.md

 ### Personal principles

 1. avoid language in strings/comments -> all language should be encoded in syntax
-   - this doesn't rule out eDSL (e.g. SYCL) but rules out CuPy if large buches of `RawKernel` are needed
+   - this doesn't rule out eDSL (e.g. SYCL) but it would rule out CuPy if large chunks of `RawKernel` are needed
 2. support efficient interfaces for all the relevant languages above
    - it does rule out Python or Julia native frameworks, since you need to embed an interpreter to run a library in C++ (e.g.)
    - https://docs.julialang.org/en/v1/manual/embedding/
 3. avoid graphics first frameworks
    - the majority of frameworks leveraging GPU are for graphics, since it's the